Sgiacobe/CYBER440-FinalProject/StatusReport2.md

 ### Data Description BLUF ###

 After analyzing network captures and memory dumps, our team determined that multiple machines either don't exist at all or are on different IP addresses according to the networking charts provided by IT.
 This may seem like a small matter, but if IT doesn't keep regular track of their network, attackers could infiltrate and add/remove machines at will without anybody else noticing.
+All IP addresses are on the 192.168.100 subnet.
+Some machines show short streams of HTTP/HTTPS data.
+This is enough to transfer data in clear text.

 Disk analysis shows that employees on the TaxOffice_4 machine are keeping SSNs in cleartext under the Documents folder for MillyBond and MikeGold.
 This is a major security concern, because if the network is breached, attackers can easily exfiltrate them and cause massive damages to the Mayor's employees.
+We found a large numbers of cat pictures on ShareDrive paired with their "cleartext" partner.
+This indicates some type of ransomware attack.

-Further memory analysis shows possible malicious processes running on multiple systems.
+Further, memory analysis shows possible malicious processes running on multiple systems.

-Log analysis shows a large number of emails coming from the same few users _which ones?_
+When doing log analysis, we noticed there were new types of events occurring on 3/3 that did not occur any other days.
+We also noticed the same small set of users sending a majority of the emails.

 ### Network Data ###
 - Is your network data contiguous?
 If not, what does your network data cover? **Yes, the network devices are all found on the 192.168.100.0 subnet.
 However, the information found within the disk images doesn't seem to line up with the information found in the network captures.
 See table for more details.**